 Subscribe to our Telegram channel for the latest stories and updates.

-When there’s a will, there’s a way as the saying goes and Dr Farah Roslan showed that Malaysians are able to adapt in various working conditions while still being devoted to their faith.
+When there’s a will, there’s a way as the saying goes and Dr. Farah Roslan showed that Malaysians are able to adapt to various working conditions while still being devoted to their faith.

 She is responsible for the introduction of disposable sterile hijabs to be used in operating theaters at Royal Derby Hospital in the United Kingdom (UK).

 This is the first time that a medical institution in the UK adopting the headscarf.